-Employees in positions classified as "essential" are not eligible for holiday pay but rather accrue vacation at a different rate as outlined in the Vacation section of the Handbook.
+Employees in positions classified as "essential" are not eligible for Holiday pay but rather accrue vacation at a different rate as outlined in the Vacation section of the Handbook.
 For essential service personnel in the Sheriff's Office see the Sheriff's Office Policy and Procedure manual, for holiday accrual information.

-Separation: Upon separation from the County, employees will not be paid any unused portion of Floating Holiday, additionally, a holiday should not generally be an employee's first or last day of employment.
+Separation: Upon separation from the County, employees will not be paid any unused portion of Floating Holiday, additionally, a Holiday may not be an employee's first or last day of employment.